Blue Topaz Guide

 COLORGemstone color is perhaps the most important aspect of a gemstone.
 Deeply saturated blue topaz fetches a higher price tag than lighter shades.
 Popular color variations of blue topaz include:

 - Top-shelf London topaz is a spectral dark grayish-blue, evoking images of Big Ben cloaked in morning fog

 - Swiss topaz:

-- Swiss topaz is a stunning bright blue with a gorgeous lustre that sets it apart from other shades of blue topaz
+- Swiss topaz is a stunning bright blue with a gorgeous luster that sets it apart from other shades of blue topaz

 - Sky blue topaz:

-- This pale blue topaz captures the glow of the heavens and will delight anyone who enjoys delicate colours and cloudless skies.
+- This pale blue topaz captures the glow of the heavens and will delight anyone who enjoys delicate colors and cloudless skies.

 CLARITYTopaz is a Type 1 gemstone, which means the gems for sale — including the topaz we offer — are almost completely free of inclusions, or flaws, that can be seen with the naked eye.
 This level of gemstone clarity makes blue topaz an “eye-clean” gemstone.